-Beginning in 2006, the City of Farmers Branch, Texas, passed a series of housing ordinances conditioning an individual’s ability to reside in rental housing on immigration status.
-The most recent Ordinance required all prospective renters to provide immigration status information and obtain a rental license, provided that the immigration status information would be verified with the federal government, and authorized the City to revoke the rental license of anyone found to be unlawfully present in the United States.
+Beginning in 2006, the city of Farmers Branch, Texas, passed a series of housing ordinances restricting an individual’s ability to rent housing based on immigration status.
+The most recent ordinance required all prospective renters to provide proof of immigration status to be verified by the federal government in order to obtain a rental license.
+It also authorized the city to revoke the rental license of anyone found to be unlawfully present in the United States.

-In April 2012, in the City’s appeal from the injunction of the most recent Ordinance, the U.S. Court of Appeals for the Fifth Circuit held that the Ordinance violated the Supremacy Clause and was preempted by federal law.
-In particular, the Fifth Circuit reasoned that “the ordinance’s sole purpose is . . . to exclude undocumented aliens, specifically Latinos, from the City of Farmers Branch and that it is an impermissible regulation of immigration.
+By September, 2008, ongoing litigation resulted in four successive federal court orders blocking the ordinance from going into effect.
+In April 2012, a three-judge panel of U.S. Court of Appeals for the Fifth Circuit held that the ordinance was preempted by federal government’s exclusive right to enact immigration law.
+In particular, the panel reasoned that “the ordinance’s sole purpose is . . . to exclude undocumented aliens, specifically Latinos, from the City of Farmers Branch and that it is an impermissible regulation of immigration.
 We hold that the ordinance is unconstitutional and presents an obstacle to federal authority on immigration and the conduct of foreign affairs.”

 The city appealed, and on July 23, 2013 the full en banc Fifth Circuit ruled the ordinance unconstitutional in a 9-5 decision.
 The following year the U.S. Supreme Court declined to hear the case, letting stand the Fifth Circuit ruling and preventing the ordinance from ever going into effect.
 The City incurred over $7 million in legal fees in litigation over the unconstitutional ordinances.